ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/07-singularity-docker-mpi.md

 A quick overview of what the above Dockerfile is doing:

  - The image is built starting from the `ubuntu:20.04` Docker image.
- - `ENV` commands: Set a couple of environment variables that will be available within all containers run from the generated image.
+ - `ENV DEBIAN_FRONTEND` command: An environment variable to tell the Linux OS that commands in this build are non-interactive
  - `RUN` commands:
    + Ubuntu's `apt-get` package manager is used to update the package directory and then install the compilers and other libraries required for the MPICH build.
    + The MPICH distribution .tar.gz file is downloaded, extracted and the configure, build and install steps are run.
 Note the use of the `--with-device` option to configure MPICH to use the CH4 device to support improved communication performance on a high performance cluster that provides support for this.
    + The OSU Micro-Benchmarks .tgz file is downloaded, extracted and the configure, build and install steps are run to build the benchmark code from source.
+ - `ENV PATH` commands: Add the OSU benchmark binary locations to the PATH so they can be run without specifying the location
  - `CMD`: Sets the default action for the container - runs the `osu_latency` benchmark.

 _Note that base path of the the executable to run (`$OSU_DIR`) is hardcoded in the run script_.
 The command line parameter that you provide when running a container instance based on the image is then added to this base path.
 Example command line parameters include: `startup/osu_hello`, `collective/osu_allgather`, `pt2pt/osu_latency`, `one-sided/osu_put_latency`.